 Kale and Ricotta Tarts

-The Kale and Ricotta Tarts recipe was one that most people would feel intimidated by—after all, making crust is hard.
-But with this meal from Blue Apron, the crusts were delicate, flaky, and premade in their own tins.
+The Kale and Ricotta Tarts recipe was one that most people would feel intimidated by—after all, making the crust is hard.
+But with this meal from Blue Apron, the crusts were delicate, flaky, and premade.
 So instead of being a daunting cooking process, putting these tarts together was enjoyable.

 Butternut Squash Pasta